RestartB/titanium/README.md

   - **wikipedia:** search Wikipedia for an answer.

 ## Included Cogs
-Titanium also includes some non command cogs, which are also stored in the command folder.
+Titanium also includes some non-command cogs, which are also stored in the command folder.
 The list is below:
 - **status_update.py**
   - Stores the autoupdater for the bot's activity status.
 - **welcome.py**